 - Vaccinations: Be sure to stay on top of vaccinations for influenza and pneumococcal pneumonia.

-- Treat and manage risk factors such as hypertension, smoking, alcohol, drugs, diabetes
+- Risk factors: Treat and manage risk factors such as hypertension, smoking, alcohol, drugs, and diabetes

 People who already have HF should take the following steps to prevent further progression:

-- track changes in their symptoms and exercise capacity
+- tracking changes in their symptoms and exercise capacity

-- check blood pressure and heart rate at home
+- checking blood pressure and heart rate at home

 Without treatment, HF can be fatal.
 Even with adequate treatment, HF may get worse over time, triggering dysfunction of other organs throughout the body.

 HF is more likely to occur in people with other conditions or lifestyle factors that weaken the heart.